 In the right part of the QUEST Dashboard window, the outcome of the QUEST coordination is provided (QUEST Output section).
 For each voltage control technique that QUEST coordinates the relevant data sets are presented in graphical/numerical form.
 The relevant data refers to the configured function level and whether it is achieved or not.
-QUEST Output section is displayed in Figure 4-14.
+QUEST Output section is displayed in Figure 4-24.

-Figure 4-14 - QUEST Dashboard - QUEST Output section
+Figure 4-24 - QUEST Dashboard - QUEST Output section

 For CLASS, the committed MW target for the current half an hour interval is presented as well as the information whether it is satisfied or not.
 If the MW target is satisfied, the bar representing CLASS DR/DB target in the CLASS tile is all green.
-If the MW target is not satisfied, the shortfall in providing the MW services is also displayed.
+If the MW target is not satisfied, the shortfall in providing the MW services is indicated in red (Figure 4-25).
 In this situation the bar representing the MW target is coloured green until it reaches the MW value achieved with all CLASS primaries being enabled.
 The difference between that value and the MW target value represents the shortfall in providing the MW services.
-The bar charts representing CLASS DR/DB function levels are also presented in the CLASS section.
-The number of CLASS primaries for each function level is also shown ("Demand reduction level" section in CLASS tile).
-The tile also provides information regarding the number of CLASS primaries on which the desired CLASS function level is achieved ("Function level %" section in CLASS tile.
-From the example displayed in Figure 4-14, it can be seen in the top right corner of CLASS tile, that the desired function level of 75% is achieved on 12 CLASS primaries.